gloglita/idock/README.md

 * idock estimates the capacity of every vector structure and intensively utilizes right-value reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
 * idock flattens Vina's tree-like recursive data structure of ligand into simple linear array structure to ensure a high data cache hit rate and easy coding.
 * idock accelerates the assignment of atom types by making use of residue information for receptor and branch information for ligand.
+* idock supports as many as 29 chemical elements including rare ones like Zn, Fe, Mg, Ca, Mn, Cu, Na, K, Hg, Ni, Co, Cd, As and Sr.
 * idock supports reading and writing compressed ligand files with gzip and bzip2.
 * idock enables automatic recovery and restarts docking from the previous stopping point.
+* idock reports progress every 10\% Monte Carlo tasks per ligand in a neat manner.
+* idock outputs putative inter-molecular hydrogen bonds for each predicted conformation.
+* idock outputs per-atom free energy for protein-ligand interaction hotspot detection.
+* idock outputs summary for each predicted conformation into a CSV file for subsequent analysis.
 * idock provides precompiled executables for 32-bit and 64-bit Linux, Windows, Mac OS X, FreeBSD and Solaris.
 * idock can be used as a backend docking engine for [igrow], a multithreaded ligand growing tool for structure-based molecule design.
 * idock is now available as a service at [istar].